Siimas/aws-nexjs-webapp/NOTES.md

 # Todo

-- [ ] Update the Frontend EC2 Instances by pulling the latest docker image (DevOps).
-- [ ] Configure a reverse proxy for the Frontend EC2 Launch Commands.
+- [ ] Configure a reverse proxy for the Frontend EC2.
-- [ ] Add Load Balancer to Auto Scalling Group.
+- [ ] Create the Load Balancer.
+- [ ] (DevOps) Update the Frontend EC2 Instances by pulling the latest docker image whenever there is a new version.
-- [ ] Improve Docker files.
+- [ ] Improve the Docker files.
-- [ ] Add Container Orchestration.
+- [ ] Implement Container Orchestration.
+- [ ] Improve the Architecture Diagram.